-This is their third season in the OSF Green Show.
+This is their fourth season in the OSF Green Show.

-Urban dance theater featuring live vocals and spoken word.
+Street dance theater with live music and spoken word.

 Nicole Klaymoon|EMBODIMENT PROJECT (EP) is a street dance theater company founded by Nicole Klaymoon in 2008 and based in San Francisco.
 Quickly gaining critical acclaim, EP seamlessly intersects high-energy street dance, live song, choreo-poetry, theater, and interactive video.
 In addition to eleven dancers, EP includes a live vocal ensemble, MoonCandy, which is led by EP’s musical director and singer/songwriter, Valerie Troutt.

 EP's mission is to promote an appreciation and understanding of various street dance forms by presenting original, multi-media works to diverse audiences while challenging traditional approaches to concert dance.
 EP creates emotionally transparent and autobiographical narratives that serve as unifying political acts and vehicles for social change.